intro-to-data-science-22-workshop/07-network-graphs-adbdelsalam-dornelles/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+Both instructors prepared together the material, the videos and the concepts behind the presentation.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Radwa Abdelsalam** researched the mathematical concepts behind the package functions, the presentation examples and academic material.

+**Rodrigo Dornelles** worked on organizing the package coding and data wrangling for the application examples.